xiaoxx970/chatgpt-in-terminal/README.md

 ## Changelog

+### 2023-05-20

+- Added host configuration support, which is very useful when using self-built API reverse proxy server ([#49](https://github.com/xiaoxx970/chatgpt-in-terminal/issues/49)), you can now use `gpt-term --set-host HOST` to configure host, the default is https://api.openai.com

 ### 2023-05-18

 - Added multi-language support: English, Chinese, Japanese, German, follow the system language by default, now you can use `/lang` to switch languages